sherbondy/convox.github.io/_getting_started/deploying-an-application.md

 title: "Deploying an Application"
 sort: 20
 ---
 Applications can be deployed to Convox via the `convox deploy` [CLI](https://github.com/convox/cli) command.

-## Deploying an example app

-To quickly see Convox deployment in action, you can clone one of our [example apps](https://github.com/convox-examples).
+To quickly see Convox deployment in action, you can clone our Sinatra [example app](https://github.com/convox-examples/sinatra).

     $ git clone git@github.com:convox-examples/sinatra.git

+### Create the app

-Change into the sinatra directory and deploy the application.
+Change into the sinatra directory and create the application.

     $ cd sinatra
-    $ convox apps create
+    $ convox apps create sinatra
-    $ convox deploy

-## Deploying your own app

-Deploying your app on Convox is easy.
-To deploy, simply run:

-    $ cd ~/myapp
+### Create the backing services

+When you create a new app, Convox provisions all of the AWS infrastructure required to support your core application.
+You'll also need to create the Postgres and Redis services that this app needs:

-    $ convox apps create myapp
+    $ convox services create postgres1 postgres
+    Creating service postgres1 (postgres)...
+OK, postgres1

-    $ convox deploy --app myapp
+    $ convox services create redis1 redis
+    Creating service redis1 (redis)...
+OK, redis1

 <div class="block-callout block-show-callout type-info">
-  <h3>App Names</h3>
-  <p>Passing an app name with <code>--app</code> is optional.
-If you do not provide one, the name of your current directory will be used as the app name.</p>

-  <p>App names can be made up of alphanumeric characters and dashes.</p>
+  <p>Each of these create commands takes a few minutes to complete.
+We recommend running them in parallel in separate terminals to save time.</p>
 </div>

-When you create a new app, Convox provisions all of the AWS infrastructure required to support your app.
-This will take a few minutes.

-The first deployment can also be a little slow as all of the Docker images are built.
-Subsequent deploys of the same app will be significantly faster since they will take advantage of Docker layer caching.
+### Set the environment

+Once the service creation is complete, set the `POSTGRES_URL` and `REDIS_URL` environment variables.
+You can fetch these URLs using the `convox services info` command.
+Note that your passwords will be different than those shown here.

+    $ convox services info postgres1
+    Name    postgres1
+    Status  running
+    URL     postgres://postgres:KEDS6tKPZb1iffVB8IXi@postgres1.cbm068zjzjcr.us-east-1.rds.amazonaws.com:5432/app

+    $ convox env set POSTGRES_URL=postgres://postgres:KEDS6tKPZb1iffVB8IXi@postgres1.cbm068zjzjcr.us-east-1.rds.amazonaws.com:5432/app

+    $ convox services info redis1
+    Name    redis1
+    Status  running
+    URL     redis://u:Rn2uRT7g7NJ8iXNAtnSj@redis1-Balancer-124JJ4R695MAR-153811640.us-east-1.elb.amazonaws.com:6379/0

+    $ convox env set REDIS_URL=redis://u:Rn2uRT7g7NJ8iXNAtnSj@redis1-Balancer-124JJ4R695MAR-153811640.us-east-1.elb.amazonaws.com:6379/0

+### Deploy the app

-The Convox CLI will print live updates as the deployment proceeds:
+Use the `convox deploy` command to deploy the app.
+The Convox CLI will print live updates as the deployment proceeds.

-    $ convox deploy --app myapp
+    $ convox deploy
     Uploading...
 OK
     RUNNING: docker build -t xmjsczmcug /tmp/repo044075326/clone
     Sending build context to Docker daemon 92.16 kB